-The Washington College Business Office, located in Bunting Hall, handles all fees and payments.
+The Washington College Business Office, located in the Casey Academic Center, handles all fees and payments.
 As a new student, if you have a balance on your student account, the Business Office is where you can go to pay it.
 Tuition, housing, fines and other charges you put on your student ID card will need to be paid to the Business Office.
 You can find more information here: Business Office